 - 4. Hot Tub drained. - 5.
 All luggage is put together and the crew on board is ready to disembark immediately upon returning to the Marina. - 6.
-Everyone will be asked to leave the boat while we and service refuel the houseboat.
+Everyone willbe asked to leave the boat while we refuel and service the houseboat.